Gold-piggy-bank

 Based on the results of the ProCopywriters’ Survey 2023, I’m not the most expensive copywriter you can hire, but I’m not the cheapest either.

-I’m a senior copywriter with 20 years’ professional writing experience and more than 14 years’ experience in SEO copywriting and content writing, which is what I specialise in.
+I’m a senior copywriter with 20 years’ professional writing experience and more than 15 years’ experience in SEO copywriting and content writing, which are two of the areas I specialise in.

 I command high prices because my knowledge, experience and services are high-value, results-driven and will contribute to the success of your website and/or blog.